arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

-<strong>Ukraine’s </strong>president, Volodymyr Zelensky, was greeted by Britain’s prime minister, Rishi Sunak, as he arrived on a surprise visit to London.
-Mr Zelensky is due to give a speech to Parliament and meet King Charles III.
-Britain said it would train Ukrainian fighter jet pilots and marines; Ukraine desperately wants [Western jets](https://te.arielherself.xyz/the-economist-explains/2023/02/01/why-does-ukraine-want-western-jets-and-will-it-get-them) but is yet to receive them.
-Mr Zelensky is expected to meet EU leaders in Brussels on Thursday.
+<strong>Ukraine’s </strong>president, Volodymyr Zelensky, repeated calls for the West to supply [fighter jets](https://te.arielherself.xyz/the-economist-explains/2023/02/01/why-does-ukraine-want-western-jets-and-will-it-get-them) to his country during an address to Britain’s Parliament.
+Ukraine’s Western allies have so far refused to send jets, though Britain said it will train Ukrainian pilots.
+Mr Zelensky also met Britain’s prime minister, Rishi Sunak, and King Charles III during his surprise visit to London.
+He is due to travel to Paris to meet France’s President, Emmanuel Macron, and Olaf Scholz, Germany’s chancellor<em>.</em>

 The death toll from the [large earthquakes](https://te.arielherself.xyz/international/2023/02/06/massive-earthquakes-in-turkey-and-northern-syria-kill-thousands) that struck parts of <strong>Turkey</strong> and <strong>Syria</strong> on Monday passed 11,000 and looks [certain to rise](https://te.arielherself.xyz/europe/2023/02/07/the-scale-of-the-disaster-in-turkey-and-syria-keeps-growing) further.
 Turkey’s president, Recep Tayyip Erdogan, visited the Turkish provinces worst affected by the disaster.
 America, China and countries across Asia and Europe sent specialist help to support the rescue efforts.